Barysaw: 20th century

+The headquarters of the Soviet 10th Army was based in Barysaw shortly before the Soviet invasion of Poland at the start of World War II in September 1939.
+The 10th Army invaded towards Nowogródek and Białystok.
 During World War II, Barysaw was occupied by Nazi Germany from 2 July 1941 to 1 July 1944, and most of the city was destroyed.
 The Germans also operated the Dulag 126, Dulag 184, Dulag 240 and Stalag VI-H prisoner-of-war camps in the city.

 Since May 1948 the city has been home to the headquarters of the 7th Tank Army, which became the 65th Army Corps and then the North Western Operational Command of the Armed Forces of Belarus in 2001.
 In 2000s the Head of City Administration, or Mayor, was Vassily Burgun.